-- (a) The fixed fee includes the appointment fee, interlocutories, a hearing not exceeding one day (if required by the arbitrator pursuant to para 5(g)), the writing of the Award and the assessment of costs (if any).
-It does not include expenses, such as the hire of an arbitration room, which shall in the first instance be paid by the Claimant on demand. - (b) The small claims fee shall be £750 (plus VAT where applicable) or such standard fee as shall be fixed from time to time by the Committee of the LMAA.
+- (a) The fixed fee includes the appointment fee, interlocutories, a hearing not exceeding one day (if required by the arbitrator pursuant to para 5 (g), the writing of the Award and the assessment of costs (if any).
+It does not include expenses, such as the hire of an arbitration room, which shall in the first instance be paid by the Claimant on demand. - (b) The Small Claims fee shall be £1,000 (plus VAT where applicable) or such standard fee as shall be fixed from time to time by the Committee of the LMAA.

-(c) If the case is settled amicably before an award has been written, the arbitrator may retain out of the small claims fee a sum sufficient to compensate him for services thus far rendered and any balance shall be repaid.
+- In the event of the Respondents putting forward a counterclaim which exceeds the amount of the claim an additional fixed fee in the amount of £500 (plus VAT where applicable) is payable by the Respondents.
+Such fees to be paid within fourteen days of service of defence and counterclaim submissions failing which the arbitrator may, at his discretion, stay the counterclaim and proceed with the original claim. - (d) If the case is settled amicably before an award has been written, the arbitrator may retain out of the small claims fee a sum sufficient to compensate him for services thus far rendered and any balance shall be repaid.